michaellihs/golab/doc/golab_project_create.md

 ### Options

 ```
-      --avatar string                                      Image file for avatar of the project
+      --avatar string                                      (optional) Image file for avatar of the project
-      --ci_config_path string                              The path to CI config file
+      --ci_config_path string                              (optional) The path to CI config file
-      --container_registry_enabled                         Enable container registry for this project
+      --container_registry_enabled                         (optional) Enable container registry for this project
-      --default_branch string                              master by default
+      --default_branch string                              (optional) master by default
-      --description string                                 Short project description
+      --description string                                 (optional) Short project description
   -h, --help                                               help for create
-      --import_url string                                  URL to import repository from
+      --import_url string                                  (optional) URL to import repository from
-      --issues_enabled                                     Enable issues for this project
+      --issues_enabled                                     (optional) Enable issues for this project
-      --jobs_enabled                                       Enable jobs for this project
+      --jobs_enabled                                       (optional) Enable jobs for this project
-      --lfs_enabled                                        Enable LFS
+      --lfs_enabled                                        (optional) Enable LFS
-      --merge_requests_enabled                             Enable merge requests for this project
+      --merge_requests_enabled                             (optional) Enable merge requests for this project
-      --name string                                        The name of the new project
+      --name string                                        (required) The name of the new project
-      --namespace_id int                                   Namespace ID (Group ID) for the new project (defaults to the current user's namespace)
+      --namespace_id int                                   (optional) Namespace ID (Group ID) for the new project (defaults to the current user's namespace)
-      --only_allow_merge_if_all_discussions_are_resolved   Set whether merge requests can only be merged when all the discussions are resolved
+      --only_allow_merge_if_all_discussions_are_resolved   (optional) Set whether merge requests can only be merged when all the discussions are resolved
-      --only_allow_merge_if_pipeline_succeeds              Set whether merge requests can only be merged with successful jobs
+      --only_allow_merge_if_pipeline_succeeds              (optional) Set whether merge requests can only be merged with successful jobs
-      --path string                                        Custom repository name for new project.By default generated based on name
+      --path string                                        (optional) Custom repository name for new project.By default generated based on name
-      --printing_merge_request_link_enabled                Show link to create/view merge request when pushing from the command line
+      --printing_merge_request_link_enabled                (optional) Show link to create/view merge request when pushing from the command line
-      --public_jobs                                        If true, jobs can be viewed by non-project-members
+      --public_jobs                                        (optional) If true, jobs can be viewed by non-project-members
-      --request_access_enabled                             Allow users to request member access
+      --request_access_enabled                             (optional) Allow users to request member access
-      --resolve_outdated_diff_discussions                  Automatically resolve merge request diffs discussions on lines changed with a push
+      --resolve_outdated_diff_discussions                  (optional) Automatically resolve merge request diffs discussions on lines changed with a push
-      --shared_runners_enabled                             Enable shared runners for this project
+      --shared_runners_enabled                             (optional) Enable shared runners for this project
-      --snippets_enabled                                   Enable snippets for this project
+      --snippets_enabled                                   (optional) Enable snippets for this project
-      --tag_list stringArray                               The list of tags for a project; put array of tags, that should be finally assigned to a project
+      --tag_list stringArray                               (optional) The list of tags for a project; put array of tags, that should be finally assigned to a project
-      --visibility string                                  See project visibility level
+      --visibility string                                  (optional) See project visibility level
-      --wiki_enabled                                       Enable wiki for this project
+      --wiki_enabled                                       (optional) Enable wiki for this project
 ```

 ### Options inherited from parent commands